afrikafunda/JPGtoPNGConverter/README.md

 4. Install the required packages:

+    ```bash
     pip install -r requirements.txt

 ### Usage
 To use this script, run it from the command line with the following syntax:

     python script_name.py <source_directory> <target_directory>
     <source_directory>: The directory containing the images you want to convert.
     <target_directory>: The directory where the converted PNG images will be saved.

 ### Example
-    # hjnkm,
-    # ```bash
     python convert_images.py ./images ./converted_images
     This command will convert all images in the ./images directory to PNG format and save them in the ./converted_images directory.
 If the converted_images directory doesn't exist, the script will create it for you.

 ### Important Notes

 Ensure the target directory (<target_directory>) is where you want your preprocessed (converted) files to be stored.
 If the directory already exists, make sure it either contains only files that you don't mind overwriting or is empty.
 The script assumes the source directory contains valid image files that can be opened by the Pillow library.

 ### Contributing
 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 Issues and feature requests are welcome!